Mohinta2892/catena/local_shape_descriptors/install_src/readme.md

 We have an existing issue with installing waterz (which does the watershedding and agglomeration) on the predicted affinities.
 So, this a workaround for now, which let's us place a pre-installed directly into a new conda environment to run the code for local shape descriptors.

+>[!WARNING]
+>This only works for ubuntu systems.
+Have been tested with Jammy releases in DGX and workstation environments.
+>Using a Docker in a Redhat system might be the best bet for now.
+We are still looking for a solution in a conda env!

 #### Follow these steps
 - Conda create the environment from the `.yml` file.